Senior rides and transportation: 5 alternatives to driving

 3. Public transportation

-Unlike my parents, who lived in a car-centric suburb, my mother-in-law lives in a city with many public transportation options.
+Unlike my parents, who lived in a car-centric suburb, my mother-in-law lives in a city with many public transportation services.
 She hasn’t driven in years, but she gets all over town by riding the public buses.

 Pros: Depending on where you live, the bus, tram or subway may be the fastest, most convenient option for getting anywhere.